-There are a few reasons why Wedding Photography has evolved so much in the past few years in India.
+There are a few reasons why Wedding Photography has evolved so much over the past few years in India.
 When it comes to candid wedding photography; there is a certain brand of “Indian Candid Wedding Photography” that is specially tuned for the typical “Indian Wedding”.
 Let’s see this journey through the eyes of a candid wedding photographer, today.

 Any wedding photos-shoot depends on a couple of elements.

-- The wedding bride & groom along with their close family, friends and guests.
+- The wedding bride & groom along with their close family, friends, and guests.

 - The wedding schedule or agenda.